-No violations of the nitrate MCL (10 mg/L of nitrate as nitrogen) occurred with.
-To help you better understand these terms, we have provided at any time during 2022.
-As shown in Table 2, nitrate is present in detectable quantities in the water at an average concentration of 6.6 mg/L. Nitrate in drinking water at levels above 10 mg/L is a health risk for infants of less than six months of age.
-Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness: symptoms include shortness of breath and blueness of the skin.
+No violations of the nitrate MCL (10 mg/L of nitrate as nitrogen) occurred at any time during 2023.
+As shown in Table 2, nitrate is present in detectable quantities in the water at an average concentration of 6.4 mg/L. Nitrate in drinking water at levels above 10 mg/L is a health risk for infants of less than six months of age.
+Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
 Nitrate levels above 10 mg/L may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
-If you are caring for an infant, or you are pregnant, you should seek advice from vour health care provider.
+If you are caring for an infant, or you are pregnant, you should seek advice from your health care provider.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.